Social psychology: Interpersonal attraction

-A major area of study of people's relations to each other is interpersonal attraction, which refers to all factors that lead people to like each other, establish relationships, and in some cases fall in love.
-Several general principles of attraction have been discovered by social psychologists.
+A major area of study in people's relationships is interpersonal attraction, which encompasses all factors that lead people to like each other, form relationships, and, in some cases, fall in love.
+Social psychologists have discovered several general principles of attraction.
 One of the most important factors in interpersonal attraction is how similar two particular people are.
-The more similar two people are in general attitudes, backgrounds, environments, worldviews, and other traits, the more likely they will be attracted to each other.
+The more similar two people are in their general attitudes, backgrounds, environments, worldviews, and other traits, the more likely they are to be attracted to each other.

-Physical attractiveness is an important element of romantic relationships, particularly in the early stages characterized by high levels of passion.
+Physical attractiveness is an important element of romantic relationships, particularly in the early stages, which are characterized by high levels of passion.
 Later on, similarity and other compatibility factors become more important, and the type of love people experience shifts from passionate to companionate.
 In 1986, Robert Sternberg suggested that there are actually three components of love: intimacy, passion, and commitment.
 When two (or more) people experience all three, they are said to be in a state of consummate love.

 According to social exchange theory, relationships are based on rational choice and cost-benefit analysis.
-A person may leave a relationship if their partner's "costs" begin to outweigh their benefits, especially if there are good alternatives available.
+A person may leave a relationship if their partner's "costs" begin to outweigh the benefits, especially if good alternatives are available.
 This theory is similar to the minimax principle proposed by mathematicians and economists.
-With time, long-term relationships tend to become communal rather than simply based on exchange.
+With time, long-term relationships tend to become communal rather than based on exchange.